-ADMISSION

-Require Recommend Require for Some Consider if Submitted Not Used

-SAT or ACT X

-ACT Only

-SAT Only
+SAT Only .,

-SAT and SAT Subject Tests or
+SAT and SAT Subject Tests or X

-ACT Χ

 SAT Subject Tests Х

-st-time, first-year, degree-seeking applicants lless of whether the writing score will be used

-ACT with writing required
+C8B If your institution will make use of the ACT with writing required ne ACT in admissio on decisions for fire st-time, first-year, o degree-seeking ap plicants

-ACT with writing recommended

-x ACT with or without writing accep oted
+Х ACT with writing recommended ACT with or without writing accep oted

-for Fall 2022 please indicate which in the admissions process): ONE of the following st-time, first-year, degree-seeking applicants lless of whether the Essay score will be used
+C8B If your institution will make use of the for Fall 2023 please indicate which in the admissions process): •

-SAT with Essay component requ

-SAT with Essay component reco

-x SAT with or without Essay compo onent accepted
+X SAT with Essay component requ SAT with Essay component reco SAT with or without Essay compo mmended

-C8C Please indicate how your institution will use the SAT of or ACT essay com ponent; check all that apply.
+C8C Please indicate how your institution will use the SAT of or ACT essay com ponent; check all t hat apply.

 SAT essay ACT essay

-For admission
+For admission •

 For placement

 For advising

 In place of an application essay

-As a validity check on the application process
+As a validity check on the İ

+application process

 No college policy as of now

 Not using essay component Х Х

-C8D In addition, does your institution use X Yes No e applicants' test s cores for academi c advising?
+C8D In addition, does your institution use e applicants' test s cores for academi c advising?

+х Yes No

+Latart data boombish CAT as ACT a - h . f - 11 . h 1

-C8E Latest date by which SAT or ACT s Latest date by which SAT Subject 1
+CSE Latest date by which SAT or ACT s cores must be rec eived for fail-term admission July 15th

+Latest date by which SAT Subject 1 Test scores must b e received for fall- term admission July 15th

-C8F If necessary, use this space to clari policies (e.g., if tests are recommer students, or if tests are not required students): nded for some
+C8F If necessary, use this space to clari policies (e.g., if tests are recommer

-C8G Please indicate which tests your institution X SAT X ACT X SAT Subject Tests X AP CLEP Institutional Exam State Exam (specify): on uses for placeme ent (e.g., state tests):
+C8G Please indicate which tests your instituti ion uses for placeme ent (e.g., state tests ):

+Χ SAT

+Х ACT

+X SAT Subject Tests

+X AP